Google invented MapReduce to process petabytes of web data across thousands of machines.

 MAP phase.
 Multiple sub-agents run in parallel.
 Each reads 2-3 source documents (a manageable subset) and writes a condensed working note to disk.
 The working note preserves the key findings, specific evidence, important quotes, and quantitative data while discarding narrative filler.

 Disk.
 The intermediate layer.
-Working notes are 300-400 lines each, written as files.
+Working notes are a few hundred lines each, written as files.
 This is the critical innovation.
-Instead of the synthesis agent reading raw 8,000-line sources, it reads pre-distilled 1,050-line notes.
+Instead of the synthesis agent reading thousands of lines of raw sources, it reads pre-distilled notes.
 The sub-agents already did the expensive work of identifying what matters.

 REDUCE phase.
 A single synthesis agent reads only the working notes.
 Its context is clean.
-It has 1,050 lines of pre-distilled intelligence instead of 8,000 lines of raw material.
+It has a thousand lines of pre-distilled intelligence instead of thousands of lines of raw material.
 It can focus entirely on cross-referencing, pattern detection, and insight synthesis.
 The operation it's doing (reasoning) gets the full context window for reasoning.

 The Failure Mode Nobody Warns You About